USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 Understanding the ALPHA quickstart script
 -----------------------------------------
 The run_ALPHA_quickstart M-script demonstrates the simplest possible batch process - a single simulation run with the default settings, only the minimum required input files and minimal outputs.
-Let’s take a closer look.
+Let's take a closer look.

     run_ALPHA_quickstart.m: